TAMUArch/hackathon2017/README.md

 ## Campus building data

-This data is from the TAMU Facilities Coordination office, and consists of building information in several JSON formats.
+This data is from the [TAMU Office of Facilities Coordination](http://fcor.tamu.edu), and consists of building information in several JSON formats.
 Also included are shapefiles in the form of ArcGIS GDB files.

 ## GIS Day 2016

-Data from the 2016 TAMU GIS Day is available here.
+Data from the 2016 [TAMU GIS Day](https://gisday.tamu.edu) is available here.
 There is an associated photo set available in a Google Drive folder: https://goo.gl/rxJrJj

+## Transportation Services

+A variety of data on TAMU bus routes (buses, routes, patterns, etc) is available from [Transportation Services](http://transport.tamu.edu) via their API: http://transport.tamu.edu/BusRoutesFeed/Swagger